pkanse17/node_custom_create/README.md

 This module includes an **Event Subscriber** that listens for node deletion events.
 Whenever a node is deleted, this subscriber performs actions like logging the event or cleaning up custom data.

-### Example Action

-In the event subscriber, you can customize the actions that occur when a node is deleted.
-For example, you can clean up any custom data associated with the node or notify an external system.